Summary: in this tutorial, you will learn how to use the SQL OR

 statement to form a flexible condition.

-The following table shows the result of the OR
+The following table shows the results of the OR

 If the database system supports the short-circuit feature, the OR

-operator stops evaluating the remaining parts of the condition as soon as one expression is true.
+operator stops evaluating the second expression as soon as the first expression is true because the the OR

 table from the sample database for the demonstration of the OR